- News & Events Menu

-Many SUNY four-year institutions expect students to complete the entire SUNY General Education Requirement (30 credits) as part of their AA or AS degree program prior to transfer.
+SUNY four-year institutions expect students to complete the entire SUNY General Education Requirement (30 credits) as part of their AA or AS degree program prior to transfer.
 If you know where you plan to transfer within SUNY, you should seek advisement on the best set of courses to take as many individual SUNY campuses also have local general education requirements which could significantly impact optimal course selection.
 One helpful resource is the SUNY Transfer Website for General Education.

 Will the General Education courses I take at Jefferson count as General Education at another SUNY College?

-In general, if you earn a grade of C or higher in a SUNY General Education course, you will have satisfied the general education component for that course at every SUNY campus.
+If you earn a grade of C or higher in a SUNY General Education course, you will have satisfied the general education component for that course at every SUNY campus.